karel-burda/locking-container/README.md

 using stl_container_type = std::vector<int>;
 burda::stl::locking_container_basic<stl_container_type> locking_container = { 1, 2, 3 };

-// runs in the one block so that the lock itself in the locking_container is used only once locking_container.write_lock([&]()
+// the lock itself in the locking_container_basic is used only once locking_container.write_lock([&]()
 {
     // following code runs under the "write" lock, this means that it waits until all "readers"